governifyauditor/goldenflow-showcase-project/README.md

  - Heroku: You'll need to add the auditor as a collaborator.
 On your app dashboard view, click on `Access` at the top and then `Add collaborator`.
 Enter governify.auditor@gmail.com and save changes.

 ![H invite](https://github.com/governifyauditor/goldenflow-showcase-project/blob/main/img/auditor3.PNG?raw=true)

- - Travis: You don't need to add the auditor if the repository is public.
-If it isn't, having the auditor on your GitHub repo is required.

 Bear in mind that you might need to wait for the Governify auditor to accept the invitations in order for the points to appear in the dashboard.